What Supplier Documentation Is Required When Purchasing Aluminum Foil?

 BRC Certification

-The British Retail Consortium (BRC) Global Standard for Packaging and Packaging Materials is a widely recognized certification that ensures suppliers meet high levels of safety, quality, and operational criteria.
+The BRC Packaging Standard is a trusted certification ensuring suppliers meet strict safety, quality, and operational requirements.
 For bulk buyers, BRC certification is a strong indicator of a supplier’s commitment to excellence.
 Key documentation includes:

 Having BRC-certified suppliers minimizes risks and ensures compliance with global packaging standards.